andrewwatford/pk-simulator/README.md

 # pkmodel: Pharmacokinetic Modelling Library

 pkmodel is a Python library for creating, solving, and visualising pharmacokinetic (PK) models.
-It allows the user to represent an organism as a set of interacting compartments and simulate the movement of substances between them over time.
+It allows users to represent an organism as a set of interacting compartments and simulate the movement of substances between them over time.

 ## Table of Contents
 - [Library Features](#library-features)